 Explanation of Grades

-A grade of IP (In Progress) is reserved for graduate students who have not completed their thesis or project requirement.
+IP (In Progress) grades are reserved for graduate students who have not completed their thesis or project requirement.
 When work is completed, the instructor submits a grade change, replacing the IP with a final grade.
-A grade of N (Grade Delayed) may not be submitted for a thesis or project.
+If an instructor does not submit a final grade by the end of the second additional semester, the "IP" grade will automatically be recorded as an "E" or "U" unless an incomplete extension (722) is filed.
+A grade of N (Grade Delayed) may not be used for a thesis or project course.

-A grade of NR (Not Required) must be submitted for any Thesis/Project Continuation (721) or Thesis/Project Extended (722) course.
+NR (Not Required) grades must be submitted for any Thesis/Project Continuation (721) or Thesis/Project Extended (722) course.